 City Council Action: Approved 6.
-Authorization for City Manager to Execute Contract for Well 7 Filter

-Media Replacement with De Nora Water Technologies, Inc. for Total Amount of \$68, 964 funding is in the approved FY 2022-2023 City Budget for an Amount of \$60,000
+Authorization for City Manager to Execute Contract for Well 7 Filter Media Replacement with De Nora Water Technologies, Inc. for Total Amount of \$68, 964 Minute Order Number: 2022-266

 7. Approval of Issuance of Request for Proposals - Comprehensive Grant Writing Services.
 The funding is in the approved FY 2022-2023 City Budget for an Amount of \$60,000 (Responsible Department: City Administration)